honeycombio/honeycomb-opentelemetry-java/README.md

 ```

 Then, import the relevant OpenTelemetry SDK package into your code.
-Here's an example adding custom instrumentation to an auto-instrumented Spring controller:
+Here's an example adding a custom attribute to a span created by the agent for a Spring controller:

 ```java
 // import OpenTelemetry package into your code